TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/lua/index.md

 ---
-title: Reverse a String in Lua
-layout: default
-last-modified: 2020-05-02
-featured-image: reverse-string-in-every-language.jpg
-tags: [lua, reverse-string]
 authors:
 - wileymab
+featured-image: reverse-string-in-every-language.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- lua
+- reverse-string
+title: Reverse String in Lua
 ---

 Welcome to the [Reverse String](https://sampleprograms.io/projects/reverse-string) in [Lua](https://sampleprograms.io/languages/lua) page!
 Here, you'll find the source code for this program as well as a description of how the program works.